hydra3333/vpy_slideshow/README.md

 __AI__ has shown different stuff in
 https://forum.videohelp.com/threads/408230-ffmpeg-avc-from-jpgs-of-arbitrary-dimensions-maintaining-aspect-ratio/page2#post2678789
-which caused me to change my thinking and not use .vpy directly into standalone python/vapoursynth/ffmpeg, and instead install python (ugh, I avoid installers) and do it that way instead since it appears to be more flexible.
+which caused me to change my thinking and not use .vpy directly into standalone python/vapoursynth/ffmpeg, and instead install python (ugh, I avoid installers) and try it that way instead since it appears to be more flexible.
+Yes, there'd a be also need for vspipe and piping as runtime however other things are simplified eg pip and whatnot.